jumpingjoy/watchnationpro/index.md

 </div>

 ### ✅How is the Smartwatch Connected to Smartphone?
-The Operating system in smartwatches must be compatible with your smartphone’s OS.
+You must check the compatibility of the smartwatch with the smartphone you are using.The Operating system in smartwatches must be compatible with your smartphone’s OS.
 Otherwise, you may not have access to few functions.

-#### Check Compatible of the smartwatch with Smartphone

 <div>
 <table>